* As an Amazon affiliate, this site earns from qualifying purchases.

 • How can you grow in faith while waiting for God’s plan to unfold?

-Quotes and Social Media Graphics for the Ascension of the Lord Year B
+Social Media Graphics and Bulletin Artwork for the Ascension of the Lord Year B

 Music Suggestions for the Ascension of the Lord Year B